Are you a veteran with a history of PTSD, anxiety, or substance abuse? Rob Levine and Associates is here to help.

 The experiences facilitated by psilocybin can promote a sense of connectedness, empathy, and openness, potentially counteracting the social isolation and emotional numbness often associated with these conditions.
 While further research is still necessary, the early findings suggest that psilocybin therapy holds promise as a powerful tool in helping veterans find relief from the burdens of PTSD, anxiety, and depression.

-One applicant will be chosen each month to receive a therapeutic retreat to the Caribbean.
+Twice a year, we will chose an applicant to receive a therapeutic retreat to the Caribbean.

-Use the link below to apply directly through MycoMeditations.
+Use the link below to apply.
 All applications are confidential.

 Fill Out Application